kibook/s1kd-tools/s1kd-checkrefs/README.md

 -m &lt;object&gt;
 Change all references to the source object specified with -s into references that point to &lt;object&gt;.

+-n
+When listing invalid references (-l), include the source filenames of the objects in which the invalid references occur.

 -s &lt;source&gt;
 Use only the specified module as the source of address items.
 Only references to this module will be checked and/or updated in all other modules.